Shigella Infection Medication

 Medication Summary

 Various antimicrobial agents are effective in the treatment of shigellosis, although options are becoming limited because of globally emerging drug resistance.
 Resistance of Shigella species to sulfonamides, tetracyclines, ampicillin, and trimethoprim-sulfamethoxazole (TMP-SMX) has been reported worldwide, and these agents are not recommended as empirical therapy.
-Most clinical infections with S sonnei are self-limited (48-72 h) and may not require antimicrobial therapy.

 Antimicrobial therapy is typically administered for 5 days.
 Antibiotic treatment decreases the duration of illness, person-to-person spread, and cases in household contacts.
 Treatment in malnourished children (eg, in developing countries) is likely to reduce the risk of worsening malnutrition morbidity after shigellosis.
-In persons infected with S dysenteriae type 1, early administration of effective antibiotics decreases Stx concentrations in the stool and lowers HUS risk.
+In persons infected with S dysenteriae type 1, early administration of effective antibiotics decreases Shiga toxin (Stx) concentrations in the stool and lowers HUS risk.
 However, the risk of HUS caused by E coli O157-H7 may be increased with the early administration of antibiotics.
 Prophylactic antibiotics are not recommended for contacts.

 Antidiarrheal medications (diphenoxylate hydrochloride with atropine [Lomotil] or loperamide [Imodium]) should not be used because of the risk of prolonging the illness.
+WHO has introduced the use of zinc for 10-14 days as part of a diarrheal disease control program in addition to oral rehydration therapy.
+Initiating zinc at the time of diarrhea leads to shorter duration and fewer loose stools.
+[25, 37]

 A child with typical dysentery that responds to initial empirical antibiotic treatment should continue taking the same drug for a full 5-day course, even if the stool culture is negative.